Gaussian Processes for Finite Size Extrapolation of Many-Body Simulations: Introduction

-In this work, we build upon this simple idea and leverage one flavor of machine learning, Gaussian Process Regression (GPR),\cite{gprmw} to learn finite size corrections to one-dimensional hydrogen chains modeled using the first-principles, many-body methods Coupled Cluster Theory and Auxiliary Field Quantum Monte Carlo.
-Kernel methods like Gaussian processes\cite{gprmw} are advantageous because they are not parametric and make use of Bayesian inference that can come at a lower $O(N_{t}^3)$ (where $N_{t}$ is the size of the training set) cost than more complicated parametric methods such as neural networks that scale with the number of layers employed.\cite{metha} Gaussian processes have also been shown to make equally, if not more, accurate predictions than neural networks when less training data is available, which is an important consideration when training is to be performed on data generated using relatively expensive electronic structure calculations.\cite{NNvsGPR} We use Gaussian processes to predict the energies of hydrogen chains of varying lengths using atomic environment descriptors that enable us to incorporate information regarding the geometry and electronic density of each atom and its neighbors.
-We demonstrate that training our models on the energies of hydrogen chains containing 10-30 atoms enables us to predict the energies of chains of more than 100 atoms, nearing the thermodynamic limit, with sub-milliHartree accuracy.
-We compare the accuracy of our predictions to that of polynomial fits to larger-sized systems and the so-called ``subtraction trick.''\cite{subtrick} This work thus illustrates that machine learning is a relatively cheap, yet accurate means of correcting for finite size effects in many-body simulations that can potentially address many of the challenges the many-body modeling community faces predicting the properties of solids in the thermodynamic limit.
+In this work, we leverage Gaussian Process Regression (GPR)\cite{gprmw} to learn finite size corrections in real-space to homogeneous (one-dimensional) and inhomogeneous (two-dimensional) hydrogen chains modeled using the first-principles, many-body methods Coupled Cluster (CC) Theory and Auxiliary Field Quantum Monte Carlo (AFQMC).
+Kernel methods like Gaussian processes\cite{gprmw} are advantageous because they are not parametric and make use of Bayesian inference that can come at a lower $O(N_{t}^3)$ (where $N_{t}$ is the size of the training set) cost than more complicated parametric methods such as neural networks that scale with the number of layers employed.\cite{metha} Gaussian processes have also been shown to make equally, if not more, accurate predictions than neural networks when less training data is available, which is an important consideration when training is to be performed on data generated using relatively expensive electronic structure calculations.\cite{NNvsGPR} We use Gaussian processes to first predict the energies of one-dimensional, homogeneous hydrogen chains of varying lengths using atomic environment descriptors that enable us to incorporate information regarding the geometry and electronic density of each atom and its neighbors.
+Importantly, even though machine learning methods are most accurate for interpolation, we demonstrate that training our models on the energies of one-dimensional hydrogen chains containing 10-30 atoms enables us to predict (extrapolate) the energies of chains of more than 100 atoms, nearing the thermodynamic limit, with sub-milliHartree accuracy.
+To contextualize the accuracy of our methods, we compare the accuracy of our predictions to that of polynomial fits to larger-sized systems, the so-called ``subtraction trick,''\cite{subtrick} and other alternative regression methods.
+Finally, to demonstrate the generalizability and robustness of our approach, we show that our technique can readily be adapted to also extrapolate the energies of heterogeneous chains of hydrogen dimers, which possess more free parameters, to their thermodynamic limit.
+This work thus illustrates that machine learning is a relatively cheap, yet accurate means of correcting for finite size effects in many-body simulations that can potentially address many of the challenges the many-body modeling community faces predicting the properties of solids in the thermodynamic limit.